PAOLO Di Canio has decided against bringing in a defender on loan to Swindon before the transfer window shuts next week

 “I don’t think I need to bring anyone else in now.
 Flint is back and Paul Caddis is nearly fit again and so the main part of my transfer activity is done.

 “Anything can happen but we do not have a plan to bring in other players.”

-Mehdi Kerrouche is back training with Swindon after returning from his loan spell at Oxford earlier this week, and Di Canio has not ruled out the striker having a part to play in the Robins’ end of season run-in.
+Mehdi Kerrouche is back training with Swindon after returning from his loan spell at Oxford earlier this week, and Di Canio has not ruled out the striker having a part to play in the Robins’ end of

 “He is back training with us and he will need to train hard,” he added.